Lumi-supercomputer/lumi-userguide/docs/storage/storing-data.md

 ## LUMI network file system disk storage areas

 On LUMI there are several network based disk storage areas.
 An overview is provided in the tables below.
+Please familiarize yourself with the characteristics of the hardware partitions before using the different storage areas.

 |                            | Path                       | Intended use                                                     | Hardware partition used |
 |----------------------------|----------------------------|------------------------------------------------------------------|-------------------------|